AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXWrapper/Equals.md

 CAEXWrapper.Equals Method
 =========================
-AutomationML 2.1 APIEquality of CAEX wrapper instances is defined on the equality of the wrapped XML elements.
+Equality of CAEX wrapper instances is defined on the equality of the wrapped XML elements.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)